 1. Mix it up with Mocktails

-Don’t feel like you have to pass on nights out during Dry January – Bath’s fabulous selection of cocktail bars all offer delicious mocktails too.
+Don’t feel you have to pass on nights out during Dry January – Bath’s fabulous selection of cocktail bars all offer delicious mocktails too.
 Sub 13’s Brazilian Martini, a tempting concoction of passionfruit, pineapple, cloudy apple juice, vanilla and sugar, plus Circo Bar and Vino Vino's offerings, mean you won’t have to forgo your favourite tipple.

 2. See a Show